bvibber/ogv.js/README.md

 ogv.js requires a fast JS engine with typed arrays, and either Web Audio or Flash for audio playback.

-The primary target browsers are (testing 360p/30fps):
+The primary target browsers are (testing 360p/30fps and up):
 * Safari 6.1/7/8/9/10 on Mac OS X 10.7-10.11
 * Safari on iOS 8/9/10 64-bit
 * Edge on Windows 10 desktop/tablet